pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 }
 ```

+### home.ts

-Ok so we can create new bills now, is that it?
-Nope, now we are going to list those bills in the Home page, for that go ahead and open `home.ts` and import AngularFire, inject it to the controller and bind it to a list:
+Great!
+We can create bills now.
+Is that it for this app?

+Nope, now we are going to list those bills in the Home page.
+To do this, open `home.ts`, import AngularFire, inject it to the controller, and bind it to a list:

 ```javascript
 import { Component } from '@angular/core';